Early Life and Education

 Gary Tharaldson was born in Dazey, North Dakota, in 1945.
-Growing up in a rural environment, he developed a strong work ethic.
-He graduated from Valley City State University with degrees in Business Administration and Physical Education.
-After teaching for a few years, Tharaldson started his entrepreneurial journey.
+Growing up in a small town, he developed a strong work ethic.
+He graduated from Valley City State University with dual degrees in Business Administration and Physical Education.
+He pursued graduate studies at North Dakota State University.
+He then taught physical education and bookkeeping before transitioning into the insurance industry.

 Rise to Success